 Not the most pleasant part to read but it’s all in the name of your pup’s health!

-To ease the symptoms and prevent it from happening again, fiber for dogs can save you and your puppy from hassle.
+To ease the symptoms and prevent them from happening again, fiber for dogs can save you and your puppy from hassle.
 It can bulk up stools to make your pet poop frequently.

 This veggie is helpful for constipation and diarrhea.
 It’s also recommended as a way to relieve your pet’s upset stomach.
-Just be careful to buy it plain — no added spices or sauces.
-Vets recommend adding one tablespoon to start and observing your pup’s reaction.
+Vets recommend adding one tablespoon to your dogs’ daily food to start and observe your pup’s reaction.

 Steamed pumpkin is the healthiest but you can also roast or puree it.

-If you don’t have time for cooking, you can try Native Pet Organic Pumpkin for Dogs.
+If you don’t have time for cooking, you can try Native Pet Organic Pumpkin for Dogs on Amazon.
 Simply add water for a delicious pumpkin puree.

 They’re one of the best fiber treats for dogs.